 Gibson’s custom-made “Shadow Ring”

-Gibson’s whole life had always been about magic and mystery, and in his writings developed a deep interest in natural phenomena and the psychic sciences.
+Gibson’s whole life had always been about magic and mystery, and in his writings, he developed his deep interest in natural phenomena and the psychic sciences.
 From his friendship with the leading magicians of the day, he had gained a complete knowledge of stage magic, which helped to lift his creative mind to higher levels.
-His knowledge and use of magic was even recognized by the elite magic fraternity, and in 1971 the Academy of Magical Arts awarded him a Literary Fellowship, which they followed in 1979 by awarding him a Masters Fellowship.
+His knowledge and use of magic was even recognized by the elite magic fraternity, when in 1971 the Academy of Magical Arts awarded him a Literary Fellowship, and followed it in 1979 by awarding him a Masters Fellowship.

-At the age of 88 years on Friday the 06th December 1985, Walter Brown Gibson died at a Benedictine Hospital in Kingston, New York.
-Sometime after his death, Litzka, then aged 84 herself, had the un-enviable task of sorting through and cleaning out her husband’s many years worth of collecting and performing mementos.
+At the age of 88 years, Walter Brown Gibson died at a Benedictine Hospital in Kingston, New York on Friday the 06th December 1985.
+Sometime after his death, Litzka then aged 84 herself, had the un-enviable task of sorting through and cleaning out her husband’s many years worth of collecting and performing mementos.
 On top of which her first husband had also left many items to her, and then there was her own magic act paraphernalia left over from her performance days.
 Many of these items filled the house and a big barn to overflowing and so her only recourse was to call in the auctioneers to oversee a house clearance sale.

 Penguin Hutchinson Reference Library Copyright (c) 1996 Helicon Publishing and Penguin Books Ltd